ElinaKim/mindbloom/README.md

 #### Menu Window:

-- Click on Upcoming tasks to reveal the rest of tasks
+- Click on Upcoming tasks to reveal the rest of the tasks
 - Click on Today to only display Today's tasks
 - Sign out